Wandalen/wTools/module/core/process_tools/docs/invariant/002_cross_platform_shell.md

 ### Violation Consequences

-If callers had to choose the shell themselves, cross-platform automation code would need a `cfg!(target_os)` guard at every invocation.
+If callers had to choose the shell themselves, cross-platform automation code would need a platform guard at every invocation.
 Shell feature usage (pipes, redirections, environment variable expansion) would diverge silently across platforms when callers forget the guard.
 The invariant keeps that complexity at one location.

 ### Example